-These Vegan Keto and Low Carb Recipes are a great resource for anyone going on a vegan keto diet or cutting back on carbs.
+These Keto Vegan Recipes are a great resource for anyone going on a vegan keto diet or cutting back on carbs.
 There’s also some great recipes for adding healthy fats into your diet!

 What is a Vegan Keto Diet?

 A vegan keto diet is a high fat, low carb diet where you restrict the amount of carbs you eat.
 You eat healthy fats and a moderate amount of protein.
 Doing this puts your body into a state of ketosis, where your body produces ketones to be used as fuel.

 I went on a vegan keto diet for about seven months last year.
 During that time I created quite a few recipes for the blog.
 I wanted to post a bunch of those Keto Vegan Recipes all in one place.
 That way those of you who have been on the diet for awhile as well as those of you who are starting a vegan keto diet for the New Year have a resource all in one place.

 I also started a Vegan Keto Category, so that you can find the Keto Vegan Recipes altogether, and can easily see when I post new ones.
 There may be other vegan keto friendly recipes that I have forgotten about, so if you search by ingredient you may find some others.